navinprasadk/terraform-aws/aws_cost_parameters.md

     1. EC2 Cost = No. of EC2 instances x hourly cost x Running hours in a month
-    2. EBS Storage Cost = Storage Size x instance months x hourly cost (instance months = running hours in a month / 730 hours in a month)
+    2. EBS Storage Cost = Storage Size x instance months x hourly cost (or)
+        Storage Size x monthly cost

+    > instance months = running hours in a month / 730 hours in a month
     > Assume the vlaues for following parameters: Running hours in a month and Storage Size
     > For io1, GP2, GP3: Inaddition to EBS Storage cost, we have to calculate the transaction charges using IOPS and Throughput